sweattep/modern_quotes/README.md

 >I've always been a gamer

+>A book will outlive a man, a tool will outlive a book, a song will outlive them all

 >Do what you gotta do but know you gotta change, try to find a way to make it out the game

 >Math is the opposite of learning by example